HowProgrammingWorks/SelfAssessment/Skills/Async.md

   - Thread 👂 heard
   - Process 🎓 known
 - Async contracts
-  - Callbacks 🎓 known
+  - Callbacks 🖐️ used
-  - Callback-last-error-first 🎓 known
+  - Callback-last-error-first 🖐️ used
-  - Thenable 👂 heard
+  - Thenable 🖐️ used
-  - Promise 👂 heard
+  - Promise 🖐️ used
   - Async/await  🎓 known
-  - Future 👂 heard
+  - Future 🖐️ used
   - Deferred 👂 heard
-  - Sync generator 👂 heard
+  - Sync generator 🖐️ used
-  - Async Generator 👂  heard
+  - Async Generator 🖐️ used
-  - Async Iterator 👂 heard
+  - Async Iterator 🖐️ used
   - Event 👂 heard
   - Coroutine 👂 heard
   - Goroutine 👂 heard